Welcome to the

 Great Plains Emmaus

 Email addresses are vital for the community database!
 That is what the database is really based on.
 EACH community member needs to have an "individual email account (Not shared) to be in the database.
 If you use a "combined email address" with a spouse or significant other there is a way to have a separate email address and forward it to your combined email address.
-If you need help, our communications person Rev. Steve Taylor can help.
-Email him at email@example.com.
+If you need help, our communications person Paul Enright can help.

-Have you signed up in the new database yet?
-There you will find the new prayer vigils and up to date community calendar!
-If you did not get a sign up email we will be updating information in the near future!
+Have you signed up for the new database yet?
+There you will find the new prayer vigils and an up-to-date community calendar!
+If you did not get a signed up for email we will be updating the information soon!